ucsf-wynton/wynton-website-hpc/docs/hpc/howto/python.md

 Python 3.11.13
 ```

 Note how this local `python` command points to the local `python3` command.
 What is interesting, and important to notice, is that _if we set up a Python 3 virtual environment, then the local `python` command will point to the local `python3` command_.
-In other words, when we use virtual environments, the `python` command will be using either Python 2 or Python3 at our choice.
+In other words, when we use virtual environments, the `python` command will be using either Python 2 or Python 3 at our choice.

 To see what Python packages are installed _in the virtual environment_, use: